cabloy/zova/zova-docs/guide/techniques/router/route-params.md

 ## Route name

-In order to support `Params`, the `name` field needs to be used on the route record and registered in the module's resources
+In order to support `Params`, the `name` field needs to be used on the route record and regenerate the module's .metadata

 ### 1. Route record